dzchoi/Calculator-over-Web/README.md

   - converts the query string parameters into a json data, and
   - invokes the AWS lambda function with the json data to compute expressions.
 - AWS lambda:
-  - runs the Python function 'LambdaFunctionForCalc' that actually computes the expressions and
+  - runs the Python function `LambdaFunctionForCalc` that actually computes the expressions and
   - makes use of the AWS DynamoDB service using the AWS SDK for Python, Boto3.
 - AWS DynamoDB:
   - the NoSQL database that holds the variables and that is searched for the variables.

 ### How to install the application into AWS
-1. (optional) install AWS CLI
+1. (optional) Install AWS CLI
-2. create the execution role 'lambda-gateway-execution-role' with the inline policy:
+2. Create the execution role 'lambda-gateway-execution-role' with the inline policy:

     ```
     {